gitlabhq/gitlabhq/doc/development/code_review.md

    by a [Software Engineer in Test](https://about.gitlab.com/handbook/engineering/quality/#individual-contributors)**.
 1. If your merge request only includes end-to-end changes (*3*) **or** if the MR author is a [Software Engineer in Test](https://about.gitlab.com/handbook/engineering/quality/#individual-contributors), it must be **approved by a [Quality maintainer](https://about.gitlab.com/handbook/engineering/projects/#gitlab_maintainers_qa)**
 1. If your merge request includes a new or updated [application limit](https://about.gitlab.com/handbook/product/product-processes/#introducing-application-limits), it must be **approved by a [product manager](https://about.gitlab.com/company/team/)**.
-1. If your merge request includes Product Analytics (telemetry) changes, it should be reviewed and approved by a [Product analytics engineer](https://gitlab.com/gitlab-org/growth/product-analytics/engineers).
+1. If your merge request includes Product Intelligence (telemetry or analytics) changes, it should be reviewed and approved by a [Product Intelligence engineer](https://gitlab.com/gitlab-org/growth/product_intelligence/engineers).

 - (*1*): Please note that specs other than JavaScript specs are considered backend code.
 - (*2*): We encourage you to seek guidance from a database maintainer if your merge